Wednesday, November 25, 2020

 Piper Snails

 Description: These harmless creatures are amphibious snails with cream & white shells that, on closer examination, prove to be pierced with patterns of tiny holes.
 They are more likely to be heard than seen at first, as each snail produces a continuous fluting "music" that most people find relaxing.
 Most commonly found in temperate forests and wetlands, piper snails are extremely long-lived.
 The vast majority of them are eaten by fish, fowl, frogs, and other small creatures within their first few years but they grow slowly but steadily throughout their lifespan, and those that reach a decade or more have generally outgrown their former predators.
 The shell of a century-old piper snail can be well over a foot in diameter.
-Rumors persist of fey courts with prized millenia snails the size of a horse, although such leviathans are almost unheard of outside fey-touched regions.
+Rumors persist of fey courts with prized millennia snails the size of a horse, although such leviathans are almost unheard of outside fey-touched regions.

 There are two reasons a party of adventurers might take an active interest in piper snails.
 Firstly, the local nobility (perhaps in imitation of their fey counterparts) have adopted the snails as exotic pets, keeping them in terrariums and collecting and selecting differing breeds and generations of them to optimize the sound of their music.
 Older snails have deeper, stronger tones and the complexity of their tunes increases over the years, and are therefore more desired (and valuable), but collections of younger snails that harmonize well are also popular as natural orchestras.
 As often happens, the fad is starting to spread to the gentry and demand for expert snail hunters and "composers" adept at selecting just the right mix of the animals continues to grow.
 Competition for choice specimens is providing a whole new field for family grudges among the noble houses and class tension between the blue-blooded and the merely wealthy.